-The General Preamble also explained that: "The section 172(c)(9) requirements are directed at ensuring RFP and attainment by the applicable date.
+date.
 These requirements no longer apply when an area has attained the standard and is eligible for redesignation.
-Furthermore, section 175A for maintenance plans . . . provides specific requirements for contingency measures that effectively supersede the requirements of section 172(c)(9) for these areas."
+Furthermore, section 175A for maintenance plans.. provides specific requirements for contingency measures that effectively supersede the requirements of section 172(c)(9) for these areas."
 Id.
 EPA similarly stated in its 1992 Calcagni Memorandum that: "The requirements for reasonable further progress and other measures needed for attainment will not apply for redesignations because they only have meaning for areas not attaining the standard."

 It is evident that even if we were to consider the D.C.
 Circuit Court's January 4, 2013 decision in NRDC v.
-EPA to mean that attainment-related requirements specific to subpart 4 should be imposed retroactively or prior to December 31, 2014 and, thus, were due prior to the State's redesignation request, those requirements do not apply to an area that is attaining the 1997 annual PM2.5 NAAQS, for the purpose of evaluating a pending request to redesignate the area to attainment.
+EPA to mean that attainment-related requirements specific to subpart 4 should be imposed retroactively 7 or prior to December 31, 2014 and, thus, were due prior to the State's redesignation request, those requirements do not apply to an area that is attaining the 1997 annual $PM{2.5}$ NAAQS, for the purpose of evaluating a pending request to redesignate the area to attainment.
 EPA has consistently enunciated this interpretation of applicable requirements under section 107(d)(3)(E) since the General Preamble was published more than twenty years ago.
 Courts have recognized the scope of EPA's authority to interpret "applicable requirements" in the redesignation context.
 See Sierra Club v.
 EPA, 375 F.3d 537 (7th Cir.
 2004).

-Moreover, even outside the context of redesignations, EPA has viewed the obligations to submit attainment-related SIP planning requirements of subpart 4 as inapplicable for areas that EPA determines are attaining the 1997 annual PM2.5 standard.
-EPA's prior "Clean Data Policy" rulemakings for the $PM{10}$ NAAQS, also governed by the requirements of subpart 4, explain EPA's reasoning.
+Moreover, even outside the context of redesignations, EPA has viewed the obligations to submit attainment-related SIP planning requirements of subpart 4 as inapplicable for areas that EPA determines are attaining the 1997 annual PM{2.5} standard.
+EPA's prior "Clean Data Policy" rulemakings for the PM10 NAAQS, also governed by the requirements of subpart 4, explain EPA's reasoning.
 They describe the effects of a determination of attainment on the attainment-related SIP planning requirements of subpart 4.
 See "Determination of Attainment for Coso Junction Nonattainment Area," (75 FR 27944, May 19, 2010).
 See also Coso Junction Proposed PM10 Redesignation, (75 FR 36023, 36027, June 24, 2010); Proposed and Final Determinations of Attainment for San Joaquin Nonattainment Area (71 FR 40952, 40954-55, July 19, 2006 and 71 FR 63641, 63643-47, October 30, 2006).
 In short, EPA in this context has also long concluded that to require states to meet superfluous SIP planning requirements is not necessary and not required by the CAA, so long as those areas continue to attain the relevant NAAQS.

-EPA has proposed to determine that the Martinsburg Area has attained and continues to attain the 1997 annual PM2.5 NAAQS.
-See 79 FR 25540, May 5, 2014.
-Under its longstanding interpretation, EPA is proposing to determine here that the Maryland portion of the Area meets the attainment-related plan requirements of subparts 1 and 4 for the 1997 annual PM2.5 NAAQS.
-Thus, EPA is proposing to conclude that the requirements to submit an attainment demonstration under 189(a)(1)(B), a RACM determination under section 172(c)(1)and section 189(a)(1)(c), a RFP demonstration under 189(c)(1), and contingency measure requirements under section 172(c)(9) are satisfied for purposes of evaluating this redesignation request.
+Elsewhere in this notice, EPA proposes to determine that the Baltimore Area has attained and continues to attain the 1997 annual PM{2.5} NAAQS.
+Under its longstanding interpretation, EPA is proposing to determine here that the Baltimore Area meets the attainment-related plan requirements of subparts 1 and 4 for the 1997 annual PM{2.5} NAAQS.
+Thus, EPA is proposing to conclude that the requirements to submit an attainment demonstration under 189(a)(1)(B), a RACM determination under section 172(c)(1) and section 189(a)(1)(c), a RFP demonstration under 189(c)(1), and contingency measure requirements under section 172(c)(9) are satisfied for purposes of evaluating this redesignation request.

 c.
-Subpart 4 and Control of $\ensuremath{\text{PM}{2.5}}$ Precursors
+Subpart 4 and Control of PM{2.5} Precursors